 Discover without delay the scientific reasons for playing the guitar!

-Guitar playing is an excellent medicine against ennui and depression.
+Guitar playing is an excellent medicine against depression.
 It brings numerous physical and mental benefits.

 So make your neurons happy by tuning your Fender Stratocaster or strumming the strings of your Gibson.